kwea123/nerf_pl/README.md

 *  Training hyperparameters
     *  I find larger `beta_min` achieves better result, so my default `beta_min` is `0.1` instead of `0.03` in the paper.
     *  I add 3 to `beta_loss` (equation 13) to make it positive empirically.
+    *  When there is no transient head (NeRF-A), the loss is the average MSE error of coarse and fine models (not specified in the paper).

 *  Evalutaion
     *  The evaluation metric is computed on the **test** set, while NeRF evaluates on val and test combined.